CptRainy/CptRainy/README.md

 - 👋 Hi, I’m @CptRainy
 - 👀 I’m interested in learning languages and new things
-- 🌱 I’m currently in 2nd year college of BSIT and studying Nihongo
+- 🌱 I’m currently in 3rd year college of BSIT and studying Nihongo
-- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me
   email: larniereneesarmiento3@gmail.com